gem5bootcamp/bootcamp/slides/03-Developing-gem5-models/09-extending-gem5-models.md

 ## 02-global-inst-tracker

-It creates a `GlobalInstTracker` and when each `LocalInstTracker` attaches to the core, it passes itself as a reference to the `global_inst_tracker` parameter
+It creates a `GlobalInstTracker` and when each `LocalInstTracker` attaches to the core, it passes itself as a reference to the `global_inst_tracker` parameter.

 ```python
 from m5.objects import LocalInstTracker, GlobalInstTracker